Abheeshth/Facial-Keypoint-Detection/README.md

 # Facial-Keypoint-Detection
-Applying  knowledge of image processing and deep learning to create a CNN for facial keypoint (eyes, mouth, nose, etc.) detection.
+here I used computer vision techniques and deep learning architectures to build a facial keypoint detection system that takes in any image with faces, and predicts the location of 68 distinguishing keypoints on each face!
+I were done this in these 3 Steps

+## step 1 --> Load and Visualize The data
+## Step 2---> Define the Network Architecture
+## Step 3 ---> Facial Keypoint detection